spencernah/tp2/docs/team/zcnmashleu95.md

   * Refined existing test cases in the StringUtil and Find Command.
 Added more assertions in test cases.
   * Added Unit Testing for critical new features such as Assign Group
   * Fixed bugs related to the unit test cases for the CommandsTests and ParserTests
+  * Refactored the test cases to be able to integrate with the new feature Groups

 * **Documentation**:
   * User Guide:
     * Edited documentation for the feature `find`
-    * Brainstormed and formed the target user and user stories for the submission
+    * Brainstormed and formed the target user and user stories for the submission *Testing.md:
+    *Elaborated further about the unit tests and their setup

 * **Community**:
   * Reviewed and approved PRS.
 Some of them include: